YOGESH9139/fair-play-kit/README.md

 # fair-play-kit
-Verifiable Gaming Primitives for Algorand
+The Ultimate Blockchain Gaming Toolkit

 Uploading the kit soon